forax/java-guide/guide/chapter01-basic_types.md

 System.out.println(arrayLength);
 ```

-arrays have methods like toString() or equals()
+arrays have methods like toString() or equals() but
-are not implemented correctly, we will see later why
+they are not implemented correctly, we will see later why
 ```java
 System.out.println(intArray);
 System.out.println(intArray.equals(clonedArray));